interstellarmisfit/Marlin/README.md

     AUTOTEMP: Saves 1k.
     ARC_SUPPORT
     NO_WORKSPACE_OFFSETS: Enabled to disable workspace offsets.
 Save 1700 bytes.
+	S_CURVE_ACCELERATION
+    JUNCTION_DEVIATION: With calculated mm from accel and jerk

 ## Options and their sizes.
 OPTION|PROG BYTES
 :--|--: